-In connection with the TWC Transaction, Legacy Charter and Liberty Broadband completed their previously announced transactions pursuant to their investment agreement, in which Liberty Broadband purchased for cash approximately 22.0 million shares of Charter Class A common stock valued at \$4.3 billion at the closing of the TWC Transaction to partially finance the cash portion of the TWC Transaction consideration, and in connection with the Bright House Transaction, Liberty Broadband purchased approximately 3.7 million shares of Charter Class A common stock valued at \$700 million at the closing of the Bright House Transaction (the "Liberty Transaction").
+In connection with the TWC Transaction, Legacy Charter and Liberty Broadband completed their previously announced transactions pursuant to their investment agreement, in which Liberty Broadband purchased for cash approximately 22.0 million shares of Charter Class A common stock valued at \$4.3 billion at the closing of the TWC Transaction to partially finance the cash portion of the TWC Transaction, and in connection with the Bright House Transaction, Liberty Broadband purchased approximately 3.7 million shares of Charter Class A common stock valued at \$700 million at the closing of the Bright House Transaction (the "Liberty Transaction").

 Charter partially financed the cash portion of the purchase price of the Transactions with additional indebtedness and cash on hand.
-In 2015, Charter issued \$15.5 billion aggregate principal amount of CCO Safari II, LLC ("CCO Safari II") senior secured notes, \$3.8 billion aggregate principal amount of CCO Safari III, LLC ("CCO Safari III") senior secured bank loans and \$2.5 billion aggregate principal amount of CCOH Safari, LLC ("CCOH Safari" and collectively with CCO Safari II and CCO Safari III, the "Safari Escrow Entities") senior unsecured notes.
+In 2015, the Company issued \$15.5 billion aggregate principal amount of CCO Safari II, LLC ("CCO Safari II") senior secured notes, \$3.8 billion aggregate principal amount of CCO Safari III") senior secured bank loans and \$2.5 billion aggregate principal amount of CCOH Safari, LLC ("CCOH Safari") senior unsecured notes.
 The net proceeds were initially deposited into escrow accounts.
-Upon closing of the TWC Transaction, the proceeds were released from escrow and the CCOH Safari notes became obligations of CCO Holdings and CCO Holdings Capital Corp. ("CCO Holdings Capital"), and the CCO Safari III notes and CCO Safari III credit facilities became obligations of Charter Communications Operating, LLC ("Charter Operating") and Charter Communications Operating Capital Corp.
-CCOH Safari merged into CCO Holdings and CCO Safari II and CCO Safari III merged into Charter Operating.
+Upon closing of the TWC Transaction, the proceeds were released from escrow and the CCOH Safari notes became obligations of CCO Holdings, LLC ("CCO Holdings") and CCO Holdings Capital Corp. ("CCO Holdings Capital"), and the CCO Safari II notes and CCO Safari III credit facilities became obligations of Charter Operating and Charter Communications Operating Capital Corp.
+CCOH Safari merged into CCO Holdings and CCO Safari III and CCO Safari III merged into Charter Operating.
 In connection with the closing of the Bright House Transaction, Charter Operating closed on a \$2.6 billion aggregate principal amount term loan A facility ("Term Loan A").
 See Note 7.